Sign up today for our monthly newsletter with tips to help you explore the best of Phoenix.

 "BATTER UP AND PLAY BALL!!!!"

-Since Phoenix is such a great place to play baseball, the Major League teams decided to have a one-month special league only for Double A and Triple A players.
-These are mostly players that about to be called up to the majors and just need a little tune up before they go to "The Show."
+Since Phoenix is such a great place to play baseball, the Major League teams decided to have a one-month special rookie only league

-The playoffs are split into two divisions and the games are fast and furious since it is such a short season and players want to get called up as quickly as possible.
+The playoffs are split into two divisions and the games are fast and furious.
 The games are played in different fields around the city.

 Some of the pro teams that have teams here include the San Diego Padres, The Kansas City Royals, The Cincinnati Reds, as well as the teams mentioned above in the Spring Training section.

-Season starts in mid-September and ends in late October
+Season starts in October and ends in November

-Not to be confused with the Arizona League (which can be confusing even to us locals!), the Arizona Fall League has only 6 teams with most of them in Phoenix.
+This is not the Arizona Complex League mentioned above (yes, it can be confusing even to us locals!), the Arizona Fall League has only 6 teams with most of them in Phoenix.
 So, what are the differences you ask between the two?
 Jill and I will explain:

 1. There are only 6 teams, in two divisions of 3, that play here.